Sailing Tours & Trips in Mediterranean

 Greece Sailing Adventure: Cyclades Islands

-Deborah, traveled in June
+Rhonda, traveled in May

 A 54-56ft yacht glides through Mediterranean waters, revealing hidden coves and vibrant harbors.
 Routes stretch from Santorini's caldera to Mykonos' coastline, featuring swim stops at secluded beaches like Paradisi and Gaidharos Bay.